-On the surface Freemium seems like the best of both worlds: Get users to try your service without worrying about price, then up-sell them into the right premium plan later.
-However, the mistake many people make is giving away too much under the free plan which leads to low or no conversions.
+On the surface, Freemium seems like the best of both worlds: Get users to try your service without worrying about the price, then up-sell them into the right premium plan later.
+However, the mistake many people make is giving away too much under the free plan, which leads to low or no conversions.
 It’s human nature — we all want to be liked.
-More importantly we don’t yet have enough information to know how to price or segment the feature set.
-I made this mistake with my first product BoxCloud where an early visionary customer called me up and said “I really like your product and want to pay for it but your pricing doesn’t require me”.
-After a few further failed feature segmenting iterations, I decided to forgo the free plan and simply offered premium plans with a trial period.
-Sales went up and so did the quality of feedback which I attribute to the difference between customers versus users.
+More importantly, we don’t yet have enough information to know how to price or segment the feature set.
+I made this mistake with my first product BoxCloud where an early visionary customer called me up and said, “I like your product and want to pay for it, but your pricing doesn’t require me.”
+After a few further failed feature segmenting iterations, I decided to forgo the free plan and offered premium plans with a trial period.
+Sales went up, and so did the quality of feedback which I attribute to the difference between customers versus users.

 What I particularly liked in this paper is calling out

 “Freemium as a marketing tactic, not a business model.”